0xPolygonMiden/miden-node/README.md

 cargo install miden-node --locked --version x.y.z
 ```

 You can also use `cargo` to compile the node from the source code if for some reason you need a specific git revision.
 Note that since these aren't official releases we cannot provide much support for any issues you run into, so consider this for advanced users only.
-The incantation is a little different as you'll be targetting this repo instead:
+The incantation is a little different as you'll be targeting this repo instead:

 ```sh
 # Install from a specific branch